 - oven temperature

-- whether or not you oven is a conventional oven (no fan) or convection oven(has a fan to blow air around).
-Convection ovens run hotter, and will cook the bacon faster.
+- whether or not your oven is a conventional oven (no fan) or a convection oven(has a fan to blow air around).
+Convection ovens run hotter and will cook the bacon faster.

 The first time you cook bacon in the oven at home, make sure to note how long it takes and then use that as your baseline for future batches.
 As a rule of thumb, bacon cooked at 350F will take 15+ minutes, bacon cooked at 375F will take 12-15 minutes, and bacon cooked at 400F will take 10 - 12 minutes.